AndersDeath/diary2/000-current.md

 I don't feel good today but went for a walk with Ksusha.
 We planned to visit cinema, so I could not cancell this.
 Even more we were in Hard rock cafee.
 In general the day was nice.
 I alsways try to fulfill Ksushas expectations even if I am not ok.
 I think it is something really natual for every person that is in relations with someone.

 # 18 August - Sonntag - Yerevan - 696 Tag der Einwanderung - Heat Sunny

+We were walking for a whole day in Yerevan.